YogenderS/-Optimized-Fastener-Dispatch-for-Domestic-OEMs-End-to-End-/README.md

 Table of Contents:
 1️⃣ Import Libraries: 📚 Import essential Python libraries such as pandas, numpy, scikit-learn, and matplotlib.

-2️⃣ Load Dataset: 📂 Load the dataset into a Pandas DataFrame, using functions like pd.read_csv() or pd.read_excel().
+2️⃣ Load Dataset: 📂 Load the dataset into a Pandas DataFrame, using functions like pd.read_excel().

 3️⃣ Exploratory Data Analysis: 👁️ Examine the first few rows of the dataset using df.head() to get a sense of the data.